-Dr. Rachel R. Hardeman is an Assistant Professor in the Division of Health Policy and Management, University of Minnesota, School of Public Health.
-She is a health equity researcher with a focus on the role of the clinician, health care delivery systems, and the policy environment in reducing inequities in outcomes and improving quality of health care.
-She believes that eliminating racism is central to achieving health equity.
-Published in journals such as the New England Journal of Medicine and the American Journal of Public Health, Dr. Hardeman’s work towards this end has elicited important conversations in our field on the topics of implicit racial bias, police brutality and structural racism.
-Her overarching goal is to contribute to a body of knowledge that links structural racism to health in a tangible way, identifies opportunities for intervention, and ultimately dismantles the systems, structures, and institutions that have allowed health inequities to persist.
+Published in journals such as the New England Journal of Medicine and the American Journal of Public Health, Dr. Hardeman’s research has elicited important conversations on the topics of culturally-centered care, police brutality and structural racism as a fundamental cause of health inequities.
+Her overarching goal is to contribute to a body of knowledge that links structural racism to health in a tangible way, identifies opportunities for intervention, and dismantles the systems, structures, and institutions that allow inequities to persist.

 Dr. Hardeman is the 2019 awardee of the Dr. Josie R. Johnson Human Rights and Social Justice Award from the University of Minnesota and the 2020 recipient of the Association of Schools and Programs of Public Health (ASSPH) Early Career Public Health Research Award.
 She was recently selected as a McKnight Presidential Fellow awarded for her excellence in research and scholarship, leadership.
 She is also active locally and nationally with organizations that seek to achieve health equity such as the Minnesota Maternal Mortality Review Committee and the Board of Directors for Planned Parenthood of the North Central States.